Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/02/informationen-zu-corona-regelungen-an-der-eth-bibliothek-ab-dem-21-februar-2022.md

 ## Any questions?
 The ETH Library will be happy to help.

-You can also continue to make use of our digital resources and contact options .
-Please do not visit the library if you are feeling unwell.
+E-mail: You can also get in touch with us via WhatsApp or our chat function.

 ## Subscribe to Newsletter

-E-mail: You can also get in touch with us via WhatsApp or our chat function.
+#KnowMore – The prepared content issued by the ETH Library is at your free disposal and gives you a head start.

 ## Staffnet

-#KnowMore – The prepared content issued by the ETH Library is at your free disposal and gives you a head start.